AdobeDocs/experience-manager-core-components.en/help/email/components/content-fragment.md

 * The fragment and its properties can be selected in the [configure dialog.](#configure-dialog)
 * Resource types to handle certain images and grids can be defined in the [design dialog.](#design-dialog)
-* The edit option will open the selected fragment within the [content fragment editor.](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/content-fragments/content-fragments-variations.html)
+* The edit option will open the selected fragment within the [content fragment editor,](#edit-dialog) customized for use with the Email Core Components.

 ## Version and Compatibility {#version-and-compatibility}